sneako/finch/README.md

 Finch.start_link(name: MyFinch)
 ```

-Once you have started Finch, you can use the client you have started,
+Once you have started your Finch, you can build a request and ask your Finch to make it:
-by passing the name of your client as the first argument of `Finch.request/3,4,5,6`:

 ```elixir
 Finch.build(:get, "https://hex.pm") |> Finch.request(MyFinch)